Phedertile/Online-retail-data-analysis/README.md

 # Online-retail-data-analysis

-This is a project to analyze and segment customers of online retail dataset which contains all the transactions occurring for a UK-based and registered, non-store online retail between 01/12/2009 and 09/12/2011.
+This is a project to analyze and segment customers using RFM framework of online retail dataset which contains all the transactions occurring for a UK-based and registered, non-store online retail between 01/12/2009 and 09/12/2011.

 ## More about dataset: